-When any party requests an appeal, the Director of Nondiscrimination and Title IX will share the appeal request with the other party(ies) or other appropriate persons such as the Investigator(s), who may file a response within three (3) business days.
+When any party requests an appeal, the Title IX Coordinator will share the appeal request with the other party(ies) or other appropriate persons such as the Investigator(s), who may file a response within three (3) business days.
 The other party may also bring their own appeal on separate grounds.
-A three-member appeals panel chosen from the Pool will be designated by the Director of Nondiscrimination and Title IX from those who have not been involved in the process previously.
+A three-member appeals panel chosen from the Pool will be designated by the Title IX Coordinator from those who have not been involved in the process previously.
 One member of the Appeal Panel will be designated as the Chair.